awslabs/aws-crt-s3-benchmarks/runners/s3-benchrunner-python/README.md

 (.venv) python3 -m pip install --editable aws-crt-python
 ```
 pip complains that the newly installed 1.0.0.dev0 clashes
-with the version requirements from other packages, but we ignore this.
+with the version requirements from other packages, but you can ignore this.

 Now, you can execute the runner using your virtual environment with all the latest code:
 ```sh